Hossein Taherzadeh Behzad: Biography

-Tahirzade Behzat was born in 1889 in Tabriz, Persia.
+Tahirzade Behzad was born in 1889 in Tabriz, Qajar Iran.
 He received his training in painting at academies in Istanbul (now Mimar Sinan Fine Arts University) and Tbilisi (now Tbilisi State Academy of Arts), after which he returned to Iran.

 He is credited with the development of an Iranian heroic national style to decorate the palaces of Reza Shah in collaboration with a team that consisted of craftsmen and architects.
 He created and/or directed the creation of these large scale wall murals which also lends credit to him as developing Pahlavi modernity.
-A section of the Negarestan Garden Palace was turned into a museum under the supervision of Behzat in 1930.
+A section of the Negarestan Garden Palace was turned into a museum under the supervision of Behzad in 1930.

-Behzat taught miniature painting and calligraphy at the State Academy of Fine Arts, Istanbul from 1947.
+Behzad taught miniature painting and calligraphy at the State Academy of Fine Arts, Istanbul from 1947.
 Among his students at the academy were Neşe Aybey and others.
 He was honored with the nickname Müzeyyenü'l Sultan.
-In 2015 an exhibition in Tehran displayed the works of Behzat and the tools that he used in his work.
+In 2015 an exhibition in Tehran displayed the works of Behzad and the tools that he used in his work.